zukunft/zukunft.com/docs/llm/pending_prio_2.md

 for each positiv workflow test create a negativ with the test cases that can fail.
 Let's start with 'add_word_wf1' and create 'add_word_fail_wf9' that has e.g. the steps 'wf9_edit_no_name_save'.

-add in the word_default view beside the 'view' and 'changes' a 'your' tab with the use overwrite of the shown e.g. word object, so basically the values from the 'user_words' table

 make sure that all selectors create a hidden form field with the original values as done in sandbox::share_type_selector

-use function like src/main/php/shared/helper/Translator.php::text_db_table and _action functions always if a db field name is shown to the user.
-Call the function as late as possible.
-And add this as a rule to /docs/llm/* for future code changes.

 create function like src/main/php/shared/helper/Translator.php::text_db_field for alle types that are part of src/main/resources/db_code_links

 see /docs/llm/coding.md and in union queries created by the sql_creator the parameters are added to the par array, but if the parameter name matches, the parameter should not be repeated.

-add to /docs/llm/* that the $test_name should always be unique.
-And write a php_code_check script that checks if the $test_names are unique for all tests
+write a coded check in unit/coding_rule_tests.php that the $test_names are unique for all tests (the rule itself is coding.md "Keep $test_name short but unique")

 after adding a word the word as it has been saved in the database should be shown.
 Because the db id is not yet known, that word name should be used to load the word. this implies that the url for /src/test/resources/web/html/workflow/add_word_wf1/wf1_edit_back_edit_save_cancel_edit_save_add_confirmed_url.txt should contain '"url_part_back": {"mask_id": "word_default", "name": "System Test Word"}' using the short url var for the name 'k'